Who Was Albert DeSalvo?

 What makes these particular murders stand out in the annals of serial killing is the fact that many of the victims were mature or elderly.
 The combination of old age, loneliness and vulnerability, adds to the brutality and tragedy of the events.

-Anna Slesers, a seamstress and devout churchgoer was the first victim to be murdered on the evening of June 14, 1962.
-She lived on her own in a modest brick house apartment at 77 Gainsborough St. in Boston.
+Anna Slesers, a 55-year-old seamstress and devout churchgoer, was the first victim to be murdered on the evening of June 14, 1962.
+She lived alone in a modest brick house apartment at 77 Gainsborough St. in Boston.
 Her son Juris was meant to come by to pick her up for a memorial service.
 When he discovered her body in the bathroom with a cord around her neck tied in a bow, Juris assumed she had committed suicide.

 Then, on the same day, a second body was discovered a few miles north of Boston, in the suburb of Lynn.
-Helen Blake was a 65-year-old divorcee and her murder was more gruesome.
-She had suffered lacerations to her vagina and anus.
-Again, the bow trademark was evident; this time made from tying her bra around her neck.
+Helen Blake was a 65-year-old divorcee, and her murder was more gruesome.
+She had suffered lacerations to her genitals.
+Again, the bow trademark was evident, this time made from tying her bra around her neck.
 Like the previous crimes, the scene appeared to be a burglary.

 After this brutal slaying, it was clear that Boston had a serial killer in its midst.
 Police Commissioner Edmund McNamara canceled all police leave due to the severity of the situation, and a warning went out via the media to Boston’s female population.
 Women were advised to lock their doors and be cautious of strangers.

 Police profiling had already decided that in all probability they were looking for a psychopath, whose hatred of older women, may actually be linked to his own relationship with his mother.